Salsdev/100-Days_Of_Python/day_2/README.md

-# 100 Days of Code - The Complete Python Pro Bootcamp

-## Day 2: Understanding Data Types and Building a Tip Calculator
+# Day 2: Understanding Data Types

 ### Personal Reflections
 Today was an enriching exploration of Python data types, with practical applications that provided both challenge and deep learning opportunities.
 I tackled problems that not only tested my understanding of syntax but also demanded thoughtful problem-solving.